Magnar Ødegaard

-Magnar Ødegaard (/no/; born 11 May 1993) is a Norwegian footballer who plays for Sarpsborg 08 as a centre back.
+Magnar Ødegaard (/no/; born 11 May 1993) is a former Norwegian footballer.

 Club career

 Ødegaard was born in Fredrikstad and played for Skjeberg SK and Borgen IL during his youth.
 He later joined Sarpsborg 08, where he made his debut for the first-team in the 2009 Norwegian First Division.
 He was wanted by Italian club Brescia in June 2010, but Sarpsborg 08 did not give Ødegaard permission to go on a trial mid-season.

 Following Sarpsborg 08's promotion to Tippeligaen Ødegaard made his debut in at the first tier on 3 April 2011, when Sarpsborg 08 won 1–0 against Sogndal.
 In total Ødegaard played 19 matches in the 2011 Norwegian Premier League, when Sarpsborg 08 was relegated. Ødegaard stayed at the club after their relegation to the First Division, and the centre back was chosen by Norwegian TV2 in their "all-star team" half-way through the 2012 season.
 In July 2012 Ødegaard stated that he would not renew his contract with Sarpsborg 08 which expired at the end of the 2012 season, and said that one of the reason was that he wanted to join a fully professional club.
 On 12 August 2012 it was announced that Ødegaard had joined Molde for an undisclosed fee, reported by VG to be 500,000 NOK. Ødegaard, who signed a 3,5-year contract with the club, was brought to Molde as a back-up for the centre-backs Vegard Forren and Even Hovland, and to play for Molde's U19-team in the NextGen Series. Ødegaard made his debut for Molde when he replaced Martin Linnes after 67 minutes in the 3–2 victory against Sandnes Ulf on 7 October 2012.

 On 15 January 2019, Magnar started a trial period with Bulgarian team Levski Sofia, after leaving Tromsø after his contract expired.